ost-utechja/UTech_Jamaica_Student_FAQs/records.md

 <details>
 <summary><strong>How do I apply for an official academic transcript?</strong></summary>

-A transcript request must be submitted through the Online Academic Record Request System.
+Transcript requests are processed through the Online Academic Record Request System.<br><br>

-Applicable fees:
+The applicable fees are:<br><br>

-- Transcript: JA$1,000
+- Transcript: JA$1,000<br>
-- Status Letter or Statement: JA$1,000
+- Status Letter or Statement: JA$1,000<br><br>

-Students with alphanumeric identification numbers are required to make payments at the Accounts Department.
+Students with alphanumeric identification numbers must make payments at the Accounts Department.<br>
-Students with numeric identification numbers may pay at approved agencies.
+Students with numeric identification numbers may use approved payment agencies.

 </details>